caiodomingues/adonis-api-boilerplate/README.md

 By default, this starter uses Yarn, but this choice is yours.
 If you'd like to switch to npm, delete the `yarn.lock` file, install the dependencies with `npm install`.

+### Removing unwanted dependencies

+You don't need to use Lucid?
+Or maybe you don't need to use Auth?
+Feel free to remove it!
+This boilerplate is right before the configuration commands, so any unnecessary code trails won't be left behind.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for more information.